DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 ## Data Processing Plugins

 - `Scale` - extends user data with service information that is required to render axes and series
-- `Stack` - transforms user data to display display series points side-by-side or one under another other
+- `Stack` - transforms user data to display series points side-by-side or one under another other

 ## Plugin Order